AFRICAN AMERICAN MALE INITIATIVE

 John Lewis Scholarship

-To be eligible for the scholarship, individuals must be participants in My Brother’s Keeper, be in good academic standing and demonstrate financial need.
-Learn more about My Brother’s Keeper at Georgia State and the ways you can support it at honors.gsu.edu/mbkgsu.
+To be eligible for the scholarship, individuals must be participants in My Brother’s Keeper, be in good academic standing, and demonstrate financial need.
+They must also apply through the Scholarship Resource Center using Academic Works.

 Contact Us